Anglo revamp to gather pace after operating profit gain

 However industrial action, particularly related to platinum, remains a concern.

-Anglo's platinum division Amplats (AMSJ.J), the world's largest producer of the precious metal, swung back to profit in 2013 but its recovery is threatened by new labour unrest.
+Anglo's platinum division Amplats (AMSJ.J), the world's largest producer of the precious metal, swung back to profit in 2013 but its recovery is threatened by new labor unrest.

 Anglo is hammering out a restructuring plan for Amplats, which includes mothballing unprofitable plants and cutting thousands of jobs.